How Microlearning Can Support Your Compliance Training

 Next steps

-All of these formats can be great assets to supplement annual compliance training and remind staff of key compliance concepts on a daily basis.
+All of the abovementioned formats can be great assets to supplement annual compliance training and remind staff of key compliance concepts on a daily basis.

 But your microlearning modules need to be designed with the audience in mind.
-Think about what core concepts your staff need to know, the complex topics that could benefit from being broken down into an infographic or video, and when and where they might need access to this content.
+Consider what core concepts your staff needs to know, the complex topics that could benefit from being broken down into an infographic or compliance bite, and when and where they might need access to this content.

 Compliance Microlearning Course Library